vincetorres/Wireshark-Labs/README.md

-# Wireshark Network Traffic Analysis
+# Wireshark Network Traffic Analysis Lab

 ## Objective
 Simulate network traffic using `hping3`, capture the traffic in **Wireshark**, apply name resolution settings, and configure custom name resolution to demonstrate the ability to analyze and interpret network traffic.